activecollab/databasemigrations/README.md

 In order to use these traits, you need to include them in a regular Symfony Console class, and provide implementation of `getMigrations()` method.
 This method needs to return a valid, configured `MigrationsInterface` instance.

 Create helper has extra requirements and extension points that lets you configure how migration stubs are created.
-Please check protected and abstract methods under `Override` comment in \src\Command\Create.php file for details.
+Please check protected and abstract methods under `Override` comment in `/src/Command/Create.php` file for details.